-From the day I landed in Goa to make it my home, I wanted to do Night Walk on the beaches of South Goa on a full moon night.
+From the day I landed in Goa to make it my home, I wanted to do Night Walk On South Goa Beaches on a full moon night.
 I had to wait some 14 months, but the dream did come true.
 Last month on the full moon I joined about 50 other trekkers to walk from Velsao beach to Colva beach.
 Beaches of South Goa change names every few hundred meters but it is essentially one long beach.
 You admire this view best from a flight when you see a long sandy stretch almost a straight line padded with green trees.

 The full moon has always had a magical impact on me.
 In fact, I dread driving on a full moon night for I can get lost in the moon and forget the driving bit.
 So, I was all excited when Eco Treks announced this full moon trek.
 There was no way I was going to miss this.
 I must thank Eco Treks for making an exception to include me in the group.
-We reached the beach side around 10:30 PM.
+We reached the beachside around 10:30 PM.
 After a cup of tea and snacks started walking southwards.

 Full Moon & Roaring Sea

 Moon was at its magical best, trying to make the waters of the sea shine.
 The waves of the sea were roaring and when they hit the shore it was like a volcanic eruption.
 During the day you can see the waves, you can see them coming from a distance.
 But at night you realize them only when they hit the shore.
 If the meeting of waves and shore is like a gentle friendly chitchat during the day, at night it is like the violent annihilation of two lovers into each other.
 I wonder if the sea is violent every day or it is also under the spell of the full moon that is supposed to turn on a bit of madness in all of us.